-An accounting method is a set of rules used to determine when and how income and expenses are reported.
 Figure taxable income using the method of accounting regularly used in keeping the corporation's books and records.

-Generally, permissible methods include:

-- · Cash,

-- Accrual, or

-- Any other method authorized by the Internal Revenue Code.
+In all cases, the method used must clearly show taxable income.
+Permissible methods include cash, accrual, or any other method authorized by the Internal Revenue Code.

-The gross amounts of underwriting and investment income should be computed on the basis of the underwriting and investment exhibit of the NAIC annual statement to the extent not inconsistent with the Internal Revenue Code and its Regulations.
+The gross amounts of underwriting and investment income should be computed on the basis of the Statement of Income of the NAIC annual statement to the extent not inconsistent with the Internal Revenue Code and its Regulations.
 In all cases, the method used must clearly show taxable income.